--------------------------------

 What is carding?

-This can result in fraudulent purchases, skewed analytics, false leads, and inventory problems.
+When those tests go through, the impact stacks up quickly: fraudulent purchases, skewed analytics, false leads, and inventory problems.
 They can also result in chargebacks, which can have an impact on a company’s reputation with a card issuer.

 The practice is also known as credit card stuffing, a card verification attack, and carding bot attacks.
+Carding bots are automated scripts that input stolen card details at scale on checkout pages, doing the validation work for the criminals.
+Once validated, these cards can then be resold online.

 How are these stolen cards obtained?